EricssonResearch/OSCOAP/test-spec5.md

 _client security context_: [Security Context C](#client-secC), with:

 * Sequence number received not in client's replay window
-* ID Context sent in the message
+* ID Context sent in the request
+* Sender ID sent in the request

 **Test Sequence**